asascience-open/ooi-ui-docs/Use-Cases/1.2-Science-UI/OOI_UI_Use_Case_023-Science_UI-Add_Ancillary_Data_From_OOI_Cruises.md

 Actions to ADD these ancillary data to the OOI permanent record:

 1. Operator places the results in a pre-formatted OOI cruise spreadsheet, with a link to the sample collection and analysis protocols used.
-2. Operator uses the Science UI to submit the ancillary cruise data.
+2. Operator logs into the UI and searches for and nagivates to array/platform(s) the cruise apples to on the Science UI screen.
-3. Cruise data is added to the data model, related to this data set.
+3. Operator selects option to upload ancillary data.
+OOI cruise spreadsheet is added to the data model.
+The link to this spreadsheet is created in the metadata for all related data products.
 4. If an error occurs in the databse injection (wrong data type, field too long, etc.) the operator is informed of the failure along with verbage to explain the error.